1. Previous: Chapter 15

 When Bert uses Cecil’s library, he’d be able to see that there’s a Request interface, and could create his own subclass of it.
 For example, he might create a SubscriptionRequest, where his customers could subscribe to his mailing list for coupons!

-In summary, if you want exhaustive subtype matching, you’ll need to include the sealed modifier, regardless of whether you’re building an application or a library.
+In summary, when we want exhaustive subtype matching, we’ll need to include the sealed modifier, regardless of whether we’re building an application or a library.

 Restrictions of a Sealed Type’s Subtype

-As we’ve seen, sealed types are helpful when you want Kotlin to ensure that you exhaustively match subtypes in a when conditional.
+As we’ve seen, sealed types are helpful when we want Kotlin to ensure that we exhaustively match subtypes in a when conditional.
 By design, they come with a few restrictions.
-Specifically, every direct subtype of a sealed interface or class…
+Specifically, every direct subtype of a sealed interface or class:

-1. … must be declared in the same code base.
-In other words, if you were to create a library out of your code, anyone using that library would be working in a different code base, and would not be able to subtype it.
+1. Must be declared in the same code base.
+In other words, if we were to create a library out of our code, anyone using that library would be working in a different code base, and would not be able to subtype it.

 Note that these limitations apply only to direct subtypes of the sealed type.
-If you want to create a subtype of a subtype of a sealed type, you can do so, even if the sealed type is in a library that you’re using.
+We can create a subtype of a subtype of a sealed type, even if the sealed type is in another library.

 The `Request` class is sealed, but its subclasses are not.
 This class is sealed, so its subtypes must be in the same code base and package.
 However, these subclasses are not sealed, so their subtypes are not subject to those restrictions. sealed class Request { val id : Int = kotlin.random.Random. nextInt () } open class OrderRequest() : Request () open class RefundRequest() : Request () open class SupportRequest() : Request ()